The program’s Equity, Diversity and Inclusion Action Plan

 Why is it important that the level of diversity within the program generally reflect the level of diversity within the Canadian population?

-The labour market availability approach to setting equity targets currently used by the program has been criticized as it can replicate the systemic barriers that underrepresented groups often face in employment.
+The labour market availability approach to setting equity targets previously used by the program has been criticized as it can replicate the systemic barriers that underrepresented groups often face in employment.
 This new approach to setting diversity targets for the program will reflect the diversity within the Canadian population and will ensure that the CRCP benefits from the wide diversity of perspectives and lived experiences within the research ecosystem necessary to fostering inclusive research excellence and innovation.

-What are the new equity target goals?
+What are the program’s equity target goals?

 Current representation

-New targets (December 2029 deadline) |
+New targets (December 2029 deadline)

-50.9% (data source: 2016 census) |
+Women and members of other gender-equity-seeking groups 45.8% 50.9% (data source: 2016 census)

-7.5% (data source: see question 41 below) |
+Persons with disabilities 6.3% 7.5% (data source: see persons with disabilities representation question below)

-22% (data source: 2016 Census) |
+Racialized individuals 26.1% 22% (data source: 2016 Census)

-Large institutions will also be required to set targets for Tier 1 and Tier 2 chairs to ensure equity in both the emerging (junior) and established (senior) ranks of chairholders (e.g., in 2019 only 24% of active Tier 1 chairholders were women, while 76% were men).
+Large institutionsFootnote 2 will also be required to set targets for Tier 1 and Tier 2 chairs to ensure equity in both the established (senior) and emerging (early career researchers) ranks of chairholders (e.g., in 2019 only 24% of active Tier 1 chairholders were women, while 76% were men).

 It is expected that institutions will be able to meet these increased equity targets by the 10-year goal of December 2029.
 It should be noted that the 2,285 Canada Research Chair allocations represent only 5% of full-time faculty in Canada.
 There are many excellent researchers from the four designated groups, in all disciplines, at both the emerging and established levels, who could, given the opportunity, participate in the program.